GlobalFishingWatch/GFW_technical_documentation/Anchorages-and-voyages.md

 Port events data are stored in `pipe_production_vYYYYMMDD.proto_raw_port_events_*`.
 There are four different types of port events: `PORT_ENTRY`, `PORT_STOP`, `PORT_GAP`, `PORT_EXIT`.

 A `PORT_ENTRY` event occurs when a vessel gets within 3 km of an anchorage point and a `PORT_EXIT` event occurs when it exceeds 4 km.
-These points can be considered changes in state, between "out of port" and "in port".
+These points can be considered changes in state, between "AT SEA" and "IN PORT".
 The use of two different limits for entry and exit, prevents a vessel from sitting at a single entry/exit boundary and repeatedly falsely entering and exiting the port.

 Nested between a `PORT_ENTRY` and a `PORT_EXIT`, a vessel may have a `PORT_STOP` or `PORT_GAP` or both (these events require a state = "in port"), though these events don't necessarily occur.
 A `PORT_STOP_BEGIN` occurs when the vessel is "in port" and the vessel's speed drops under 0.2 knots and `PORT_STOP_END` occurs when the speed climbs over 0.5 (thus `PORT_STOP`s may a start and an end.